jorroll/rschedule/docs/date-adapter/joda-date-adapter/README.md

 **[`JodaDateAdapter implements IDateAdapter<ZonedDateTime>`](../#IDateAdapter-Interface)**

 rSchedule DateAdapter for working with [js-joda](https://github.com/js-joda/js-joda) `ZonedDateTime` objects.
 Supports time zones via the `@js-joda/timezone` package.
-Without the optional `@js-joda/timezone` package, supports the "UTC" and "SYSTEM" (local) time zones.
+Without the optional `@js-joda/timezone` package, `JodaDateAdapter` supports the "UTC" and "SYSTEM" (local) time zones.

+*Note: rSchedule supports precision down to a millisecond.
+ZonedDateTime precision smaller than a millisecond will be dropped.*

 ## Installation